jcourtois/cruby-pres/techniques/2_open_classes.md

 # james' takeaway

-- It is possible to be responsible with monkeypatching!
+- It is possible to be responsible with monkeypatching
 - It's important to be prudent.
 Look before you patch!
 - Transparency is another important goal.
-Prefer mixins to simple patches.
+Prefer mixins to simple patches
-- Core ruby classes are not a very good target.
+- Core ruby classes are not a very good target
+- Try self-depreciating patches
 - Be careful.
-And fix the versions of your gems in your Gemfile!
+And fix the versions of your gems in your Gemfile

 !SLIDE bullets incremental